MARA Colts Tackle Football

 -

-Players with a 96% GPA or higher are eligible for national recognition as “Little Scholars.”
+Players with a 96% GPA or higher may be eligible for national recognition as “Little Scholars.”

-Helmets are designed to fit snugly for safety and may be uncomfortable at first.
+- Helmets are designed to fit snugly for safety and may feel tight at first.

 Where will our games be held?